andrewpillar/jrnl/readme.md

 $ jrnl post "Introducing jrnl"
 ```

-Whenever a page or post is created, or edited jrnl will open up the source Markdown file in the editor that you havbe set via the `$EDITOR` environment variable.
+Whenever a page or post is created, or edited jrnl will open up the source Markdown file in the editor that you have set via the `$EDITOR` environment variable.
 Upon creation of a new page or post the source Markdown file will be pre-populated with some [front matter](#front-matter) which will store some meta-data about the page or post.

 Each time a page or post is created its ID will be written to `stdout`.
 All of the posts and pages that have been created can be viewed with the `jrnl ls` command.